threefoldfoundation/info_threefold/src/energy_savings/bulb_comparison_twin.md

 ![](img/compare_power_twin1.png)

-> If the digital twin only replaces 20% of IT market, in that market it would use 4000 less power in most conservative case already today.
+> If the digital twin only replaces 20% of this datacenter IT market, in that market it would use 4000 less power in most conservative case already today.

 !!!include:energy_savings_toc